bhisaac/5eFP/5eFP-SRD.md

 **_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token in a random location.
 The obscuring map tile under the group token is revealed.
 During a downtime round, PCs may deploy and resolve the downtime round on an area within an explored world map tile.

-**_Discover._** If a game feature instructs you to discover something, you determine three results, choose one, and discard any remaining results.
+**_Discover._** If a game feature instructs you to discover something, you determine three results, choose one, and discard the rest.

 **_Downtime_.** Downtime consists of downtime actions measured in rounds, including rest and repairs, research, spending ⛁ on HQ upgrades, or taking other actions between game sessions.